Inflation in Peru

 Peru - Inflation

-Consumer prices in Metropolitan Lima stayed flat over the previous month in September, down from August’s 0.7% rise.
-September’s reading was the result of lower prices for food and beverages—namely vegetables and legumes, tubers and roots, and sugar—offset by higher prices for housing, fuel and electricity, and clothing and footwear.
-The increase in the prices for housing, fuel and electricity was primarily due to an increase in tariffs for electric energy and propane gas.
+Consumer prices in Metropolitan Lima increased 0.25% in February on a monthly basis, above January’s 0.13% rise.
+February’s increase was mainly the result of higher prices for rental housing, fuels and electricity and education and culture.
+On the other hand, lower prices were recorded for fruit.
+The increase in the prices for housing, fuel and electricity was again due to an increase in tariffs for residential electricity.